Stavrev0102/Random-Sentence-Generator/README.md

 # Random-Sentence-Generator
-This is program that makes a sentence every time you run it.
+This is program that makes a random sentence every time you run it.